You can use your communication skills to deliver bad news without unduly concerning your audience.

 Part of the process of delivering a “Spin” presentation involves you convincing the audience that you are sufficiently knowledgeable about the topic of the presentation.

-Only when they have confidence in your knowledge of the subject will they accept the statistics you are sharing in the presentation.
+Only when they have confidence in your knowledge of the subject will they accept the statistics you share in the presentation.

 If you fail to convey your expertise on the topic, your audience will question the statistics and “spin” you are presenting them.